McStasMcXtrace/Schools/2024/NECSA_October_2024/02_Tuesday_October_8th/10_Full_grammar/README.md

-# Lecture on samples, plus advanced grammar for the instrument
+# Advanced grammar for the instrument

 Also includes some advanced grammar features like **EXTEND**, **GROUP**, and **JUMP**
 # COMPONENT syntax in beam-line models